-ForecastJobRequest object and responds
+ForecastJobRequest object and responds with a

 ForecastJobRequest object gets created with an existing non-null

 All other fields are optional for the request.

 Set when the forecast for the job should expire

 Set how far into the future should the forecast predict

 Set the maximum amount of memory the forecast is allowed to use.
 Defaults to 20mb.
 Maximum is 500mb, minimum is 1mb.
 If set to 40% or more of the job’s configured memory limit, it is automatically reduced to below that number.

 ForecastJobResponse contains an acknowledgement and the forecast ID

 When executing a

 ForecastJobRequest in the following manner, the client waits